achosoluto/carebridge-ai/frontend/PHASE_1_IMPLEMENTATION.md

 ## Executive Summary

 Phase 1 UI Development for the CareBridge AI healthcare platform has been successfully completed.
-A comprehensive React-based staff dashboard and patient messaging interface has been implemented, providing healthcare professionals with real-time monitoring and management capabilities for patient communications across multiple channels.
+A focused React-based staff dashboard and patient messaging interface has been implemented, providing healthcare professionals with real-time monitoring and management capabilities for SMS-based patient communications.

 ## ✅ Implementation Completed